2022-23 Stone After-School Program Overview

 |Friday||Parent Pick-Up 4:30pm|

-Late buses will begin the third week of school.
-Late Bus Routes will be available in the cafeteria for students as soon as we receive them from Transportation.
+Late buses will begin running on Tuesday, Sept.
+27. Late Bus Routes will be available in the cafeteria for students as soon as we receive them from Transportation.
 Late bus transportation is only available for those students who are eligible for bus transportation and buses are not available Mondays and Fridays.
 Late bus stops are not always the same as your child’s regular bus stop.
 Bus departures from Stone around 4:30pm and please be aware that some routes take over an hour to complete.

 Students who stay after school may walk home no earlier or later than 3:30pm.
 This rule is in place as a safety precaution.
 This helps students avoid walking alone, crossing streets alone, walking in the dark and walking during high-traffic times.
 Please advise your child to cross at the lights when they walk home.
 We will not have crossing guards for After School hours, so students must use pedestrian safety rules and stoplights to cross safely.